Sgt. James William Griffin

 Jim’s cellmate, Dr. Paul Ashton, heard what happened and ran out of the cell block and up to the guard.
 Without hesitating, Dr. Ashton jumped the guard which prevented him from killing himself.
 The gunshot did blow off part of the guard’s jaw.
 The guard was taken from Bilibid and never seen again.
 For whatever reason, the Japanese did not kill Dr. Ashton but put him through a court-martial.
 As punishment, he was not allowed to be transported to Japan.

-It was on April 23, 1945, that Jim's parents learned of his death.
-On May 20, 1945, his parents held a memorial for Jim at St. Jerome's Catholic Church in Chicago.
+It was on April 23, 1945, that Jim’s parents learned of his death from the war department.
+On May 20, 1945, his parents held a memorial for Jim at St. Jerome’s Catholic Church in Chicago.

 After the war, at the request of his family, Sgt.
 James W. Griffin was buried at the new American Military Cemetery at Manila.
 Today, the remains of Sgt.
 James W. Griffin lie in Plot A, Row 4, Grave 70, at the American Military Cemetery outside of Manila.